-- care staff. - the program.

-Section.

-• A written plan/policy for drop off and pick up.

-• A system of noting when children and youth arrive, when they leave, and with whom they leave.

-· Written plans/activities with local schools to connect school and child

-Evidence that staff and families are engaged in practices that encourage children's smooth transitions when entering a program and throughout
+- A written plan/policy for drop off and pick up. - A system of noting when children and youth arrive, when they leave, and with whom they leave. - Written plans/activities with local schools to connect school and child care staff. - Evidence that staff and families are engaged in practices that encourage children's smooth transitions when entering a program and throughout the program.

-For more information on MSDE Accreditation, please see the Resource
+For more information on MSDE Accreditation, please see the Resource Section.